smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 - An app may pay attention to some error case (e.g. onProxyClosed, etc), and then restarts the proxy to get recovered.
 - An app has the capability to restart proxy when yet another transport is connected.
 This might be useful if the SDL core does not support secondary transport.

+In addition to above cases, SdlProxyBase#cycleProxy function also internally restarts the proxy when some errors are detected.
+That case is also problematic to work with custom RouterService.

 ## Proposed solution

 Suppose a custom RouterService is basically designed for OEM-specific head units, and the head unit only works with that specific custom RouterService.